-An special food called ‘Semai’ is the first thing to eat during Eid day after returning from the Eid prayer.
-It is a special noodles like food cooked with milk, sugar, and coconut.
-Many other sweet food is cooked beside many types of Semai on Eid day.
-Other special common food are meat curry and “Khichuri”, which is made with rice and lentil.
-Many other special food is prepared according to the ability of the families.
+A special food called ‘Semai’ is the first thing to eat during Eid day after returning from the Eid prayer.
+It is a special noodle-like food cooked with milk, sugar, and coconut.
+Much other sweet food is cooked beside many types of Semai on Eid day.
+Other special common foods are meat curry and “Khichuri”, which is made with rice and lentil.
+Much other special food is prepared according to the ability of the families.

 Enjoying the empty city

-City people become very happy during Eid, because only on these days of holidays they can enjoy the streets without traffic jam.
-The city become quiet and empty.
+City people become very happy during Eid because only on these days of holidays they can enjoy the streets without traffic jam.
+The city becomes quiet and empty.
 People can walk in the streets relaxing.
-After the celebration everyone starts to come back to the cities again, and life becomes as usual, memorizing the joy of the Eid.
+After the celebration, everyone starts to come back to the cities again, and life becomes, as usual, memorizing the joy of the Eid.

 How do you celebrate your Eid?
 What do you do in the days of Eid?
 Where do you go, and what special food you prepare?
 Share with us in comments!